- Home

 Updated June 2023

-In response to the nation transitioning out of the COVID-19 public health emergency, MetroHealth has updated its visitation policy.
+MetroHealth has updated its visitation policy.
 Recent changes will also enhance the emotional support available to patients.
-Masks will be required for visitors to the Bone Marrow Transplant Unit.

-In an effort to enhance the security of all patients, visitors and staff, MetroHealth has implemented a new visitor management system for guests visiting patients at the Main Campus Towers and Critical Care Pavilion.
+In an effort to enhance the security of all patients, visitors and staff, MetroHealth has implemented a new visitor management system for guests visiting patients at the Main Campus and Critical Care Pavilion.

 We appreciate your support in ensuring the safety of everyone at MetroHealth.